A list of articles about Seaman and an index of selected stories from the expedition journals

 Yellowstone River celebration

-Joseph Field scouts up the Yellowstone River while Lewis explores its mouth.
-Clark catches up with the boats, and all together again, they celebrate reaching the Yellowstone with a dram and dancing.
+Pvt.
+Joseph Field scouts the lower reaches of the Yellowstone River while Lewis explores that river’s confluence with the Missouri.
+The boats catch up and with everyone now at this milestone, they celebrate with a dram of whiskey followed by singing and dancing.

 May 19, 1805